 Cite this object as

-In addition to Iridescence, this object was previously on display as part of the exhibition Passion for the Exotic: Lockwood de Forest, Frederic Church.
+This object was previously on display as a part of the exhibitions Iridescence and Passion for the Exotic: Lockwood de Forest, Frederic Church.